riteshf/retrospect.github.io/README.md

 It is an assignment to be submitted to [ThoughtWorks](https://www.thoughtworks.com/).

-### Purpose

-It is an assignment to be submitted to [ThoughtWorks](https://www.thoughtworks.com/).

 ### Tecnical Information

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with [Styled Components](https://styled-components.com/).
-This assignment does not use any 3rd party CSS framework, instead uses vanila CSS to demonstrate my Capabilities with CSS.

 ## Available Scripts